Ben Kotwica: Washington Redskins

 On January 15, 2014, the Washington Redskins announced Kotwica as their special teams coordinator, serving under newly appointed head coach, Jay Gruden.
 After coaching five seasons with the Redskins, Kotwica requested and was granted permission to interview with other teams.

 Atlanta Falcons

 The Atlanta Falcons announced that Kotwica was hired as their new special teams coordinator on January 9, 2019.
 Kotwica was fired on October 12, 2020.

 Minnesota Vikings

 On February 23, 2022, Kotwica was hired by the Minnesota Vikings to serve as the team's assistant special teams coach for the 2022 season.

 Denver Broncos

 On February 25, 2023, Kotwica was hired by the Denver Broncos as their special teams coordinator under head coach Sean Payton.
 Kotwica was fired on January 17, 2025.

 Los Angeles Rams

 On February 24, 2025, Kotwica was announced as joining the Rams staff as an assistant special teams coach for head coach Sean McVay.
+After special teams coach Chase Blackburn was dismissed following the Rams' 38–37 overtime loss to the Seattle Seahawks, Kotwica was elevated to the role of interim special teams coach.

+Baltimore Ravens

+On February 11, 2026 it was reported that Kotwica was joining the Baltimore Ravens as a senior special teams assistant on head coach Jesse Minter's inaugural staff.